Joe FitzPatrick: Member of the Scottish Parliament

 In the 2016 Scottish Parliament election FitzPatrick increased his majority once more, winning 57.8% of the vote.
 FitzPatrick was one of ten openly LGBT MSPs.

 In June 2018, FitzPatrick was appointed Minister for Public Health, Sport and Wellbeing.

+In July 2018, FitzPatrick officially opened the newly rebuilt £38 million Dundee railway station.

 FitzPatrick introduced The Human Tissue (Authorisation) (Scotland) Bill to Parliament on 8 June 2018.
 It was passed by Parliament in June 2019.
 Having completed all the parliamentary stages, the bill received Royal Assent and came into force in autumn 2020.
 The legislation introduced an opt-out system of organ and tissue donation for deceased donors.
 FitzPatrick stated: "Organ and tissue donation can be a life-changing gift.
 Evidence shows that opt-out systems can make a difference as part of a wider package of measures and this Act provides further opportunities to both save and improve lives."

 As Sports Minister, FitzPatrick presided over the 2019 Solheim Cup at Gleneagles in which Europe defeated the USA, captained by Scot Catriona Matthew.

+On World Aids Day 2020 (1 December), FitzPatrick commissioned plans to eliminate HIV transmission in Scotland by 2030, stating: "Scotland has made huge progress in detecting and treating HIV, and people with the virus are now able to live long, happy and healthy lives.
+Thanks to our leading sexual and reproductive health services, access to HIV specialist treatment and care is excellent.
+We are also one of the first countries in the world to have an HIV Pre-Exposure Prophylaxis service, offering free preventative medication to those deemed at highest risk of acquiring HIV.
+I believe we can go further and that the goal of eliminating HIV transmission is now in sight."

 In December 2020, FitzPatrick welcomed a review which made it easier for gay and bisexual men to donate blood in Scotland.
 FitzPatrick stated: "I welcome the recommendations... which will enable a more individualised risk assessment approach to blood donor safety checks while continuing to ensure the safe supply of blood to patients.
 We are committed to equality and inclusion, and these changes will ensure a fairer and more up to date assessment of risk is applied to both men and women to identify whether donors may be at risk of a blood-borne virus infection."